micromatch/braces/README.md

 **Escaping braces**

-Prevent braces from being expanded or evaluted by escaping either the opening or closing brace:
+A brace pattern will not be expanded or evaluted if _either the opening or closing brace is escaped_:

 ```js
 console.log(braces.expand('a\\{d,c,b}e'));